Azure/acr/docs/preview/connected-registry/troubleshooting.md

 #### Pull permissions

-To give the client token read-only permissions to the repository, run the following from the Az CLI:
+To give the client token pull permissions to the repository, run the following from the Az CLI:

 ```
 az acr scope-map update \